randiskhan/DX11Frame/README.md

 3) Create a class that extends CAppBase.
 4) Implement WinMain, instantiate your class, and call Run().

 This project is dependant on DirectX Tool Kit (http://directxtk.codeplex.com/).
-A simple DirectXTK SDK (headers, libraries, and tools) is included in the repository.
+A simple DirectXTK SDK (headers, libraries, and tools) is included in the repository built by me from DirectXTK source unmodified.

 randiskhan (Randolph Stone) git@randskhan.com

+150212: Added a #if to CApp.cpp to use windowed@800x800 mode when running a debug build, fullscreen@1280x1024 when running release build.
+This made it easier for me to switch between the two.